Prajwal2628/foodsubmission/README.md

 To submit to the challenge you'll need to ensure you've set up an appropriate repository structure, create a private git repository at https://gitlab.aicrowd.com with the contents of your submission, and push a git tag corresponding to the version of your repository you'd like to submit.

-The Detectron2 starter kit notebook has all the information that you need in making a submissionn if you are using detectron2 to build your model.
+The Detectron2 starter kit notebook has all the information that you need in making a submission if you are using detectron2 to build your model.

 ## Repository Structure
 We have created this sample submission repository which you can use as reference.
 We will be cloning this repository and make changes to it and then make a submission.
 (Refer to the notebook)